tier4/agnocast/README.md

 rm /dev/mqueue/agnocast_bridge_manager_daemon@*
 ```

 If the error persists after cleanup, you may need to increase the system-wide limit on the number of message queues.
-See the [Adjusting the maximum number of message queues](#adjusting-the-maximum-number-of-message-queues) section above.
+See the [System Configuration](#system-configuration) section above for how to increase `queues_max`.

 ## Documents